 Further along the trail, you will find backpackers and climbers headed for the Blue Glacier, which is the furthest point on the trail.
 Pocked with gorgeous, cerulean crevasses, the sight of this marvel alone is worth every bit of the effort put in to reach it.

-#4 Skyline Trail, Mount Rainier National Park
+#4 Skyline Trail, Mount Rainier National Park, Washington State

 The Skyline Trail is a 6-mile loop located near Paradise Inn, WA, in Mount Rainier National Park.
 Skyline is on the south side of the National Park and is the most popular hiking area in the Paradise region.